OnePlus 13R Specs Features Performance Review

 Then there's “Pro gamer,” which feeds all power to your game, therefore draining batteries and raising temperature.
 A pop-up even advises you to think about just utilizing this mode in ambient temps.

-The performance of the biometric scanners caught my attention also during testing.
+During testing, I was also impressed by the performance of the biometric scanners.
 Underneath the display toward the bottom of the screen, the fingerprint sensor is positioned such that your thumb will always rest on it while unlocking.

 It also operates well, with superb responsiveness and no read failures throughout my phone tenure.